Geordie Theatre School (GTS) is all about jumping in, having fun, working together and finding your voice!

 Children and teens explore how to create fascinating characters, build exciting stories, and present them to an encouraging audience of family, friends and community supporters.

 GTS Public classes take place at the Greene Centre (1090 Greene Avenue) which is easily accessible by car or public transit.
+In the instance that in-person classes cannot be accommodated due to the COVID-19 pandemic, all classes will move online.

 What could be better than exploring all the fun theatre has to offer?
 Doing so in the comfort of your own school!
 With GTS After School students explore how to create fascinating characters, build exciting stories, and then present them to an encouraging audience of family, friends and community supporters.